 - Topography, a prime factor in the portrayal of the celestial cow, which is lodged high in the extraordinary, smooth and sky-like, vault of the Nave;

-- Ideograms, in the form of several large, square signs (not included in Fig. 1) comment on the implied meaning of the scene (cf. Chapter IV).
+- Ideograms, in the form of several large, square signs (not included in Fig. 1) comment on the implied meaning of the scene (cf. Chapters IV and X).

 The above example indicates that the art of the caves is a narrative art form that employs a variety of visual effects, each of which is a potential aid in detecting aspects of meaning and substantiating hypothetical readings.